 The historical financial information of KINS was derived from the audited financial statements of KINS as of and for the year ended December 31, 2022.
 The historical financial information of CXApp was derived from the audited combined carve-out financial statements of Design Reactor and subsidiaries as of and for the year ended December 31, 2022, included elsewhere in this Report.
 Such unaudited pro forma financial information has been prepared on a basis consistent with the financial statements of KINS and Design Reactor and subsidiaries, respectively.
-This information should be read together with the financial statements of KINS and Design Reactor and subsidiaries and related notes, the sections titled "KINS' Management's Discussion and Analysis of Financial Condition and Results of Operations of Design Reactor, Inc and Subsidiaries" and other information included in the prospectus and this registration statement, as applicable.
+This information should be read together with the financial statements of KINS and Design Reactor and subsidiaries, respectively.
+This information should be read together with the financial statements of Operations" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and information included in the prospectus and this registration statement, as applicable.